In quiet Georgia subdivision, neighbor says he saw man accused of killing 4 shoot man in street

 HAMPTON, Ga.
 (AP) — A neighborhood south of Atlanta crawled with police on Sunday as Georgia authorities hunted for a man suspected of gunning down three men and a woman in the subdivision before fleeing.

 Andre Longmore, 40, is accused of fatally shooting the victims Saturday morning before driving away from the Dogwood Lakes subdivision in Hampton on Atlanta’s outskirts, police said.
 Longmore is wanted on four counts of murder in the deaths.
-Police haven’t said why Longmore may have acted.
+Police haven’t disclosed a motive.

 Hampton Police Capt.
 Chaundra Brownlee said in a news release Sunday that investigators are seeking information on Longmore’s whereabouts and “actively receiving leads and looking into each tip provided.”
 She reiterated that Longmore is considered armed and dangerous.